mhenke/neovim-protocol-2015/TASK_VALIDATION.md

   - The `/` key now routes to in-game search in NORMAL mode and will not trigger browser find; update any level instructions that previously assumed browser search behavior.

 Ensure tests cover these updated behaviors (history clearing, dialog dismissal, and `/` key handling) when validating tasks.

+- Recent Policy Update (2025-12-24T20:36:13.362Z): Removed the 'Ghost Par' / idealKeystrokes metric from the codebase and docs; keystroke targets remain advisory for Episodes 1–2, while hard maximum keystroke limits are enforced only in Episode 3 levels.
+THEATRE.md was updated to allow introducing related skill clusters per teaching level instead of a strict single-new-skill rule.